SOLOPlugins-PocketMine/SimpleAreaFlat/README.md

 # SimpleAreaFlat

-This is plugin that has an ability to auto generate SimpleArea-AreaSection like Plot plugin.
+This is a plugin that has an ability to auto generate SimpleArea-AreaSection like Plot plugin.

 Note that you must apply ifteam\SimpleArea plugin before using this.